HealthResearchAuthority/rsp-iras-performance-tests/README.md

 ### Teardown Code (Optional)
 Finally, you can include a teardown function that runs after all virtual users have finished executing the main test function.
-This can be used to clean up any state or perform post-test analysis.
+This can be used to clean up any state data or perform post-test analysis.

 ![Teardown](src/resources/images/teardown.png =600x150)